Two men in Gaza Strip pose with a peace sign supporting the Gaza Ceasefire

+The Gaza Ceasefire Deal between Israel and Hamas, which came into effect in January 2025, raised hope of an end to the conflict.
 However, just two days after the ceasefire began, Prime Minister Netanyahu announced Operation “Iron Wall” in Jenin, on the West Bank.
-Although the first phase of the deal expired on March 1, the negotiation talks face growing uncertainty as Israel and Hamas struggle to meet common grounds.
+Meanwhile, the first phase of the ceasefire deal expired on March 1, and negotiation talks face growing uncertainty as Israel and Hamas struggle to find common ground.

-In response, Prime Minister’s office declared that Israel will not negotiate further unless Hamas revises its stance on the deal.
+In response, Prime Minister’s office declared that Israel will not negotiate further unless Hamas revises its stance on the new deal.
 The Prime Minister also warned that if no agreement is reached, Hamas would face “consequences” and Israel would also block the entry of humanitarian aid into Gaza.

 As political and humanitarian crises intensify, will the truce endure, or is it nearing collapse?